richardpj/react-use-dux/README.md

 ### useReduxState

-#### `useReduxState(selector = f => f, memoArray = [], useShallowCompare = false)`
+#### `useReduxState(selector = state => state, memoArray = [])`

 Runs the given selector function to subscribe to a part of the redux state.
 Preferably call it for each part of the state to which you subscribe.
-You may subscribe to several portions of the state using a single selector (not recommended) but you must enable shallow comparison for this to work efficiently.
+You may subscribe to several portions of the state using a single selector (not recommended).
+Shallow comparison is now supported by default but can be turned off.
+This option will be removed in a later version as it will probably cause issues.

 Your selector will be memoized using the provided memoArray argument.
 Ensure that all values captured by the selector function are included in the memoArray.